 Huntington Hospital serves as the primary training site for the resident.
-The hospital is a 619-bed community teaching hospital affiliated with the USC School of Pharmacy and the Keck School of Medicine.
+The hospital is a 619-bed community teaching hospital affiliated with the USC Mann School of Pharmacy and and Pharmaceutical Sciences and the Keck School of Medicine.

 Clinical services include drug therapy monitoring and consultation to pharmacy and medical staff with an emphasis on anti-infective therapy.
 In addition, the resident participates in the antimicrobial stewardship program as a core member to ensure optimal use of antimicrobial therapy within the institution.
 Antibiogram trends will be tracked, antimicrobial prescribing patterns will evaluated and feedback to prescribers as well as ongoing education on antimicrobial use will be provided to pharmacy, medical and other healthcare providers.
 The resident partakes in formulary management through the development and implementation of policies and procedures related to antimicrobial utilization as part of the effort for continuous quality improvement in anti-infective use.